BernanR/be-vue3-notification/README.md

 To create notifications, get inject plugin from vue, then calling it by `inject("notify")` from within a component.

-First of all, put the following tag in your main component, usually in App.vue
+Now put the following tag in your main component, usually in App.vue

 ```html
 <be-notifications/>